oxhagolli/VisualTrackingCorobots/README.md

 properly.
 Usually a `requirements.txt` file can't achieve the desired goal properly since these are really large libraries.

+Additionally, you might need to download pre-trained models to run GOTURN.

 # Usage
 ## Hierarchy of Tracking Comparison
 To run the hierarchical tests, follow the order described in the paper.
 The usage for `hierarchy_compare.py` is as